Cosautlán de Carvajal

-Cosautlán in Veracruz, Mexico.
-It is located in the montane central zone of the State of Veracruz, about 23.5 km from state capital Xalapa.
+Cosautlán is a municipality in the Mexican state of Veracruz.
+It is located in the montane central zone of the state, about 23.5 km from Xalapa, the state capital.
 It has a surface of 72.38 km2.
 It is located at 19°20′N 96°59′W. The town has 2224 men and 2393 women.

+Geography

 The municipality of Cosautlán is delimited to the north by Teocelo, to the south by Tlaltetela, to the east by Tlaltetela, to the south by Oteapan, and to the west by Ixhuacán de los Reyes.